-How to bridge the sales experience gap and adopt the right approach for different selling situations.
+How to bridge the sales experience gap and adapt for different selling situations.

 An excellent question about sales experience from a Sales Club member prompted this article: